-(b) Course Quality and Materials.
+(b) Program Quality and Materials.
 The application and materials provided shall reflect that the program to be offered meets the requirements of Rule .1519 of this subchapter.
-Sponsors, including accredited sponsors, and active members seeking credit for an approved activity shall furnish, upon request of the board, a copy of all materials presented and distributed at a CLE course or program.
+Sponsors, including registered sponsors, and active members seeking credit for an approved program shall furnish, upon request of the board, a copy of all materials presented and distributed at a CLE program.
 Written materials consisting merely of an outline without citation or explanatory notations generally will not be sufficient for approval.
-Any sponsor, including an accredited sponsor, who expects to conduct a CLE activity for which suitable written materials will not be made available to all attendees may obtain approval for that activity only by application to the board at least 50 days in advance of the presentation showing why written materials are not suitable or readily available for such a program.
+Any sponsor, including a registered sponsor, that expects to conduct a CLE program for which suitable written materials will not be made available to all attendees may obtain approval for that program only by application to the board at least 50 days in advance of the presentation showing why written materials are not suitable or readily available for such a program.

 (c) Facilities.
 Sponsors must provide a facility conductive to learning with sufficient space for taking notes.